We have five factories and 19 years of experience in plant extracts

 3. Anti-Inflammatory Effects: Citrus bioflavonoids have been shown to possess anti-inflammatory properties, which can help reduce inflammation in the body and may contribute to the prevention and management of chronic inflammatory conditions.

-4. Cardiovascular Support: The antioxidant and anti-inflammatory properties of Citrus bioflavonoids can support cardiovascular health by helping to maintain the integrity of blood vessels and reducing the risk of heart disease.
+4. Cardiovascular Support: The antioxidant and anti-inflammatory properties of citrus bioflavonoids can support cardiovascular health by helping to maintain the integrity of blood vessels and reducing the risk of heart disease.

-5. Skin Health: The antioxidant properties of Citrus bioflavonoids can help protect the skin from environmental damage, reducing the signs of aging and promoting a healthy complexion.
+5. Skin Health: The antioxidant properties of citrus bioflavonoids can help protect the skin from environmental damage, reducing the signs of aging and promoting a healthy complexion.

-6. Immune System Support: By enhancing the effectiveness of vitamin C, Citrus bioflavonoids can support the immune system, helping the body to fight off infections and maintain overall health.
+6. Immune System Support: By enhancing the effectiveness of vitamin C, citrus bioflavonoids can support the immune system, helping the body to fight off infections and maintain overall health.

 7. Anti-Allergic Properties: Some studies suggest that certain bioflavonoids may help reduce allergic reactions by stabilizing the release of histamine, a compound involved in allergic responses.

-8. Cancer Prevention: The antioxidant and anti-inflammatory effects of Citrus bioflavonoids may also play a role in reducing the risk of certain types of cancer by limiting the damage to DNA and reducing inflammation.
+8. Cancer Prevention: The antioxidant and anti-inflammatory effects of citrus bioflavonoids may also play a role in reducing the risk of certain types of cancer by limiting the damage to DNA and reducing inflammation.

 9. Eye Health: Bioflavonoids have been linked to improved eye health, potentially reducing the risk of age-related macular degeneration and cataracts.